vshn/uhosting/README.md

 * **nodejs_disable_vhost**: Run NodeJS without nginx vhost.
 This is useful for NodeJS applications that only have a back-end function and are not directly accessed by clients.
   Default is false.

+#### Maintenance

+The site user account can run the following commands:

+* **ustop**: Tells supervisord to stop the NodeJS process of this site.
+This is not
+  persistent: A restart of supervisord will restart the NodeJS process.
+* **ustart**: Tells supervisord to start the previously stopped NodeJS process of this site.
+* **urestart**: Tells supervisord to restart the NodeJS process of this site.

 ## Vagrant specials